pankajdwivedi077/ace-estate/README.md

 ## Deployment

-The frontend of this project is deployed on [Render](https://render.com).
+This project is deployed on [Render](https://render.com).
 You can access it at [https://ace-estate.onrender.com](https://ace-estate.onrender.com).

 ## Authors